speedie1337/spmenu/README.md

 There's also a PKGBUILD.
 To use it, simply `makepkg -Si`.

+If you wish to package spmenu for your GNU/Linux distribution, feel free to add it to this list.

 ### Images

 To use an image, pipe `IMG:/path/to/image` to spmenu.
 If you want you can specify arguments.